- Dermatophytosis in Dogs: What is Ringworm?

 - Animals with weakened or otherwise suppressed immune systems are at a greater risk of contracting ringworm from their environment.
 Their bodies do not have the defenses necessary to fight off ringworm, and thus, the fungus makes a home out of the young and underdeveloped animals' skin.

-How to Relieve Your Dog of Ringworm at Home
+How to Relieve Your Dog of a Ringworm Infection at Home

 While you should certainly take your dog to the vet so that your canine companion can be evaluated by a professional, the great news about ringworm in dogs is that it can be relieved from the comfort of your home.